nginx/agent/scripts/selinux/README.md

 ```
 make -f /usr/share/selinux/devel/Makefile nginx_agent.pp
 ```
 **[NOTE: The policy has to be built on a Centos 7 machine.
-If it is built on a different OS like RHEL 8/9 then we will encounter this issue [Policy version does not match](#policy-version-does-not-match) when installing it on different an older OS like Centos 7.
+If it is built on a different OS like RHEL 8/9 then we will encounter this issue [Policy version does not match](#policy-version-does-not-match) when installing it on an older OS like Centos 7.
 Even if the `audit2allow` command was run on a RHEL 8/9 machine the updates to the policy need to be made on a Centos 7 machine.]**

 Install the policy by following the steps here [Install NGINX Agent Policy](#install-nginx-agent-policy)